 We’ll try to keep the spoilers to a minimum, but the movie follows the life of everyday hero George Bailey.
 George thinks that the only way to save his family from bankruptcy, and his beloved community of Bedford Falls from falling into the evil hands of tycoon Mr. Potter, is the death benefit on his insurance policy.

+Fortunately for George -- and everyone in Bedford Falls -- there's a guardian angel watching over him who convinces him that he's definitely better off choosing life... his life.
 In the course of the movie, George learns a few life lessons.
-Here are his five key takeaways:
+Here are five key takeaways:

 Ever since he was a boy, hanging out at the soda fountain, George dreams of seeing the world, of running away from responsibility.
 He's tempted by Annie.
 He's tempted by Tahiti.
 But he learns that his family really is the most wonderful thing, that they're worth living for, that they're worth protecting.

-For George, sleepy Bedford Falls sometimes feels like an albatross round his neck.
+For George, sleepy Bedford Falls sometimes feels like an albatross around his neck.
 He longs to escape.
 But events teach him that his community is where he belongs, and that belonging is wonderful.
 George has done so many good things for his community, and for that he's a local hero.
-This holiday, be sure to drop in on a neighbor, gather loved ones around, and celebrate the important things in life, together.
+This holiday season, be sure to drop in on a neighbor, gather loved ones around, and celebrate the important things in life, together.

 George essentially believes that people are good.
 But he walks through the valley of doubt.
 There's evil Mr. Potter and friendly barkeep Martini isn't so friendly.
 He makes his dear wife cry.
 Even his kids recognize his internal struggles.
-But as his family, friends and community rally around, George learns the value of community and how important local communities are.
+But as his family, friends, and neighbors rally around him, George learns the value of community.
 While much has changed since the 1940s when this movie was set, the importance of community and all it provides has never been greater.

 Go back to our newsroom to read more stories.